2019-2020 Flu Season

 Some children are at increased risk of more serious illness from influenza, because of conditions such as diabetes, asthma, immunity problems, or being treated with immune-suppressing medications.
-They are especially vulnerable to complications, and should get vaccinated as soon as possible.
-The "Seasonal Flu Shot" that has been administered to many people this year protects against Influenza A and B.
+They are especially vulnerable to complications and should get vaccinated as soon as possible.

 Please get a vaccination if you and your child have not yet had it this year!

 To learn more about the flu and see the most up to date information, go to https://www.cdc.gov/flu/about/season/current.htm

 Seasonal allergies, or hayfever, are very common at this time of year.
 Typical symptoms include watery, itchy, red eyes; a clear runny nose; sneezing; and an itchy palate or throat.
 The most common triggers are trees in the spring, grasses in the summer, and weeds in the fall!

 Effective non-sedating medications are now available for children over the age of 2 without a prescription for treatment of seasonal allergies.
 These include loratadine (generic Claritin), Claritin, and Zyrtec.
 These medications can be given as needed for allergy symptoms.
 If you think your child has seasonal allergies and he or she is not responding to medication OR if you are not sure, please make an appointment in our office.

 Many children do not require allergy testing if they respond to treatment with medication as needed.